This chapter explains how to work with transactions in Kentico CMS API. Transactions are usually used to ensure database consistency.

-Please note: Always pass the existing connection as a method parameter if you call the method that uses DB access within transaction.
+Please note: Always pass the existing connection as a parameter if you call a method that accesses the database within the transaction.

-Please use following example as a template in all the methods that work with transactions:
+Please use the following example as a template in all the methods that work with transactions:

 /// Sample method